 You won’t know how much mercury it contains and how much tuna is exactly in each bowl of dog food.

-The Cheap dog foods might contain unsafe tuna and has dangerous high levels of mercury in it.
+Cheap dog foods might contain unsafe tuna and have dangerously high levels of mercury in them.

-Buy only the most reputable commercial dog food that will only put in human grade tuna in their dog food.
+Buy only the most reputable commercial dog food that will only put human-grade tuna in their dog food.

-This dog food will be higher priced, but if you love your dog, you shouldn’t be buying cheap dog good.
+This dog food will be higher priced, but if you love your dog, you shouldn’t be buying cheap dog food.

 The final answer is that tuna can be beneficial for your dog, but only give them tuna in moderation.

-But, as tuna has mercury and sodium in it, then giving to much of it to your dog can be damaging to their health.
+But, as tuna has mercury and sodium in it, then giving too much of it to your dog can be damaging to their health.

 So tuna should only be added to your dog’s diet only once every few weeks, and not as a daily dinner.